 Action Toys

 Inside Rice Krinkles boxes, Post offered what they called an "Action Toy."
 The toy was a small plastic football figure inside a paper package.
-The figure was either an unassembled kicker or passer connected to a plastic tree.
+The figure was either an unassembled kicker or passer connected to a plastic tree called a sprue.
 Three footballs were included with each figure.
-When assembled, with the help of a rubber band or wire spring that was also in the package, the footballs could be propelled.
+When assembled, with the help of a rubber band or wire spring that was also in the package, the football could be propelled.
 There was a hole in one side of the ball that could be placed onto a small peg fashioned onto the passer's hand and kicker's foot.
 Pressing a trigger at the base of the figure allowed for release of the football after it had been placed in a cocked position.

 Post used a character named So-Hi to advertise Rice Krinkles.
 In this 1963 commercial, So-Hi demonstrates how the passer and kicker worked.
 Action Toys were also included with Rice Krinkles in 1963.
 The figures were various colors, including white, cream, red, blue, green and yellow.